Verdant Power

-Verdant Power is a maker and installer of tidal power and hydroelectric systems.
+Verdant Power, Inc is a maker and installer of tidal power and hydroelectric systems.
 Their primary device is an underwater turbine, similar to a three-bladed wind turbine, that is designed to capture energy from tidal currents and (precipitation-driven) river currents.
 The company uses the trade term "kinetic hydropower" to distinguish their systems from those (tidal and hydroelectric) based on dam construction.
 The company's first project, the Roosevelt Island Tidal Energy Project, is several turbines in New York City's East River.

 Location

 Verdant's home base is situated between Manhattan and Queens on Roosevelt Island in the middle of the East River, a tidal strait running from Long Island Sound to Upper New York Bay.

 RITE Project

 The Roosevelt Island Tidal Energy (RITE) Project, owned by Verdant Power, is the first tidal energy project to be issued a license from the Federal Energy Regulatory Commission (FERC).
+The project is located to the east of Roosevelt Island in the East River, with the southernmost turbine approximately 100 m north of the Roosevelt Island Bridge.

 The first of three phases of the project was prototype testing from 2002 until 2006 when the phase 2 demonstration began.
+The first two prototypes were installed in late 2006 and early in 2007, although these were not fully successful.

-The six full-scale tidal turbines installed in the river bed constituted the "world's first operation of a grid-connected tidal turbine array".
+In May 2007, six full-scale tidal turbines were installed on the river bed, in three rows approximately 100 ft apart, five of which were fitted with a 35 kW generator.
+This constituted the "world's first operation of a grid-connected tidal turbine array".
 They provided power for a Gristedes supermarket and the adjacent Motorgate parking garage on Roosevelt Island.
+This test concluded in October 2008, having generated around 50 MWh of electricity.

 In February 2012 the federal government announced an agreement with Verdant Power to install 30 tidal turbines in the channel, then projected to begin operations in 2015 and produce 1.05 MW of power.
 There were problems with turbine blade degradation.
 A September 2012 test of a newly designed 16-feet diameter turbine was a success, and the company estimated it will take about 5 years to complete the array of 30 turbines in the river.
 In August 2013, CBS News reported that Verdant planned to put "two more turbines in the river over the next year or two and build up from there".

-A platform with three turbines was installed in October 2020.
+A "TriFrame" platform with three 70 kW fifth generation (Gen5) turbines was installed in October 2020, providing power to Con Edison's local grid.
+After six months, one of the turbines was replaced with a new Gen5 turbine with thermoplastic blades developed by NREL.
+EMEC conducted an assessment of the turbines following the relevant International Electrotechnical Commission standard, "62600-200: Electricity producing tidal energy converters – power performance assessment".